Central Cariboo Arts & Culture Grants Program

 Our multi-generational audiences tell a story of community joining together amongst the trees for the love of arts, culture and connection.

 We showcase diverse, top-rated performers along with amazing local talent we’re excited to present.
-The 2024 Line-up has a musical style to suit everyone!

 The Central Cariboo Arts and Culture Society is a BC registered non-profit, operating under contract by the Cariboo Regional District and the City of Williams Lake.
 CCACS manages the Central Cariboo Arts Centre, facilitates grants and Fee-for-Service funding, and offers other resources to artists and arts groups in Williams Lake and Central Cariboo areas D, E, and F.